kaiban-ai/KaibanJS/README.md

 ### Compatibility

-AgenticJS is compatible with major front-end frameworks like React, Vue, Angular, and NextJS, making it a versatile choice for developers.
+AgenticJS aims to be compatible with major front-end frameworks like React, Vue, Angular, and NextJS, making it a versatile choice for developers.
+The JavaScript ecosystem is a "bit complex...".
+If you have any problems, please tell us and we'll help you fix them.

 ### Community and Support